ike-keichan/KeiLisp/README_Function.md

 ### mapcar
 **(mapcar X L)**
-Functions to apply X to the elements of list L in turn.
+Functions to apply X to the elements of list L in sequence.

 ```
 >> (mapcar list '(a b c))